 5.1.
 Test start

-Test start (see Figure App.1.1) shall be defined by either:
+Test start (see Figure App.1.1) shall be defined by:

-- the first ignition of the internal combustion engine;
+- the first ignition of the internal combustion engine for ICE vehicle;

-- or the first movement of the vehicle with speed greater than 1 km/h for OVC-HEVs and NOVC-HEVS starting with the internal combustion engine off.
+- the first movement of the vehicle with speed greater than 1 km/h for OVC-HEVs and NOVC-HEVS.

 Sampling, measurement and recording of parameters shall begin prior to the test start.
 Before the test start it shall be confirmed that all necessary parameters are recorded by the data logger.